basho/basho_docs/source/languages/en/riakcs/cookbooks/Garbage-Collection.md

 keywords: [garbage, gc, deletion, cleanup]
 ---

-In Riak CS, any named object bears multiple **versions** that are stored in the system at any given time.
+In Riak CS, any named object bears multiple internal **versions** (*i.e* versions that are not exposed to the end user) that are stored in the system at any given time.
 Each version of the object is accessible via an object manifest that includes a [UUID](http://en.wikipedia.org/wiki/Universally_unique_identifier) for that version.